RaulAstudillo06/PSBAX/README.md

 ## Running the Experiments

 The `experiments` directory contains the runner files used to run the experiments conducted for the paper.
-The DiscoBAX

 ### DiscoBAX
 The DiscoBAX experiments were ran using data from the paper "DiscoBAX - Discovery of optimal intervention sets in genomic experiment design" by Lyle et al. The data included in this repository is preprocessed and saved in the `discobax/data` directory.
 To access the full dataset, please refer to the original DiscoBAX repository [here](https://github.com/amehrjou/DiscoBAX).